How Long Can You Go Without Showering?

 Is it okay to go for a day without showering?

 Yes.
-Unless you’re all sweaty or dirty in some way, a shower every 2 to 3 days is enough.
+Unless you’re all sweaty or dirty somehow, a shower every 2 to 3 days is enough.

 Leave a Comment